 It is important to understand basic concepts.
 There will be a final exam.
 The exam is closed-book and will consist of multiple-choice questions and short essay questions.
 The exam will include material covered in the class (including cases) as well as in the required assigned readings (e.g., textbook, articles).
-Final exam is scheduled on Jan.
-21st or 22nd.
+Final exam will occur in week 9 (potentially, 7-9pm on Nov.
+7th and will fix in class).
 Due to the nature of the exam and class, there won't be a make-up exam.
 Please avoid any time conflicts (e.g., travel schedule or conflict with other courses/exams).
 The location will be announced later.
-The students who are taking the class online will take the final exam online.
-Detailed arrangements and regulations will be announced in Week 9.
+Detailed arrangements and regulations will be announced in Week 8.